-Street Fighter 6: all you need to know
+Street Fighter 6: All you need to know

 New with Street Fighter 6 is the ability to have your matches accompanied by a selection of commentators, just like in real life tournaments such as Red Bull Kumite.
 Their phrases should also help new players get a better feel for the game.
 For example, they indicate how much super meter you have or mention if you repeatedly make a certain mistake.

-Eight different commentators are featured, four of each of the two commentary types: play-by-play commentary and colour commentary, the latter being optional.
+Eight different commentators are featured, four of each of the two commentary types: play-by-play commentary and color commentary, the latter being optional.

 Play-by-play commentators: